William Jefferson Hunsaker

-William Jefferson "Will" Hunsaker (1855–1933) was an American lawyer and politician from San Diego and later Los Angeles, California.
-Hunsaker was the San Diego County District Attorney from 1882 to 1884, 4th Mayor of San Diego from 1887 to 1888 and president of the California Bar Association from 1913 to 1914.
+William Jefferson Hunsaker (1855–1933) was an American lawyer and politician from San Diego and later Los Angeles, California.
+Hunsaker was the San Diego County District Attorney from 1882 to 1884, 4th mayor of San Diego from 1887 to 1888 and president of the California Bar Association from 1913 to 1914.

 Early life and career

 William Hunsaker was born 21 September 1855 in Contra Costa County, California to Nicholas and Lois E. (Hastings) Hunsaker.
 Nicholas Hunziker settled in California in 1847 and was sheriff of Contra Costa County from 1851 to 1853 and from 1855 to 1857.
 Lois's uncle was Lansford W. Hastings, author of "Emigrant's Guide To Oregon and California", captain in Frémont's California Battalion, and participant in California's constitutional convention.
 Nicholas Hunsaker moved his family to San Diego in 1869, where he served as the 10th sheriff of San Diego County from 1875 to 1876.

 At 16 years of age, William Hunsaker began to learn the printer's trade, starting as a printer's devil on the San Diego Bulletin, then working as a journeyman printer on the Bulletin and the World for two and a half years.
 Hunsaker next trained as a lawyer with Major Levi Chase and Albert C. Baker and was admitted to practice law in 1876.
 On 27 February 1879, Hunsaker married Florence McFarland in San Diego and the couple moved to Tombstone, Arizona.
-In 1881, Hunsaker assisted his law partner, Thomas Fitch, in defending Wyatt Earp from murder charges resulting from the Gunfight at the O.K.
+In 1881, Hunsaker assisted his law partner, Thomas Fitch, in defending Wyatt Earp from murder charges resulting from the gunfight at the O.K.
 Corral.
 When Earp died in 1929, Hunsaker was one of the pall-bearers at Earp's funeral.

 Elected office

 Hunsaker's first elected office was San Diego District Attorney, from 1882 to 1884.
 After being nominated, Hunsaker ran an aggressive campaign touring most of San Diego County.
 At the time, this included all of what are now San Diego County and Imperial County, as well as most of Riverside County and parts of San Bernardino County.

 In 1887, Hunsaker ran for the newly reestablished office of mayor of San Diego, after 35 years of the formerly-bankrupt city being run by a board of trustees.
 Hunsaker ran as the candidate of the Workingman's Party.
 The party's platform supported the interests of laborers, arguing for a larger share of wealth for laborers, promoting businesses to hire native-born workers rather than the primarily Chinese foreign-born workers.
 Hunsaker was elected to a two-year term, defeating his opponent D. C. Reed of the Citizens party by 1041 votes to 867.
 He was sworn in on January 3, 1888.

 Although Hunsaker won his election, the city council was dominated by members of the Citizen's Party.
-Hunsaker felt that he lost a power struggle with the rest of the council, and resigned from office on November 13, 1888 after a period of poor attendance at council meetings.
+Hunsaker felt that he lost a power struggle with the rest of the council, and resigned from office on November 13, 1888, after a period of poor attendance at council meetings.
 After stepping down from office, Hunsaker resumed work in the field of law.